digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   `well-formedness <Well-formed packages_>`_ of the package.

-An engine compliant with the present specification must accept loading a package if and only if the latter these two validation passes.
+An engine compliant with the present specification must accept loading a package if and only if the latter of these two validation passes.

 SHA-256 Hashing